pluralsight/guides/published/ruby-ruby-on-rails/token-based-authentication-with-ruby-on-rails-5-api/article.md

 - CSRF (Cross Site Request Forgery)
- - Because the application does not rely on cookies for authentication, it is invulnerable cross site request attacks.
+ - Because the application does not rely on cookies for authentication, it is invulnerable to such cross site request attacks.

 - Performance